w3c/webappsec/specs/subresourceintegrity/spec.markdown

 Delivering resources over a secure channel mitigates some of this risk: with TLS, [HSTS][], and [pinned public keys][], a user agent can be fairly certain that it is indeed speaking with the server it believes it's talking to.
-The threat of a attacker (or admin!) manipulating content on a third-party server is very common in advertising networks, for instance.
+The threat of an attacker (or admin!) manipulating content on a third-party server is very common in advertising networks, for instance.
 Ideally, authors would not only be able to pin the keys of a server, but also pin the _content_, ensuring that the exact resource, and _only_ that resource, loads.